neuroinformatics-unit/neuroinformatics-unit.github.io/docs/source/guidelines/languages_frameworks.md

 ### Release
 * All Python software should be released on PyPI to enable a simple `pip install`.
-At a minimum, each project should
-* Have two owners - [Adam (adamltyson)](https://github.com/adamltyson) and the lead developer.
+At a minimum, each project should have two owners — [Adam (adamltyson)](https://github.com/adamltyson) and the lead developer.
 Others can be added as owners/maintainers as appropriate.
 * We will also aim to release projects on [conda-forge](https://conda-forge.org/), especially for packages with non-Python dependencies.